 This is very similar to Foucault's argument about the modern formula of punishment-that medical and psychiatric norms are only the old morality in a new guise.
 While Stirner considers the effect of such forms of moral hygiene on the individual conscience, where Foucault's focus is more on the materiality of the body, the formula of cure and punishment is the same: it is the notion of what is properly "human" that authorizes a whole series of exclusions, disciplinary practices, and restrictive moral and rational norms.
 For Foucault, as well as for Stirner, punishment is made possible by making something sacred or absolute-in the way that Kant makes morality into a universal law.
 There are several points to be made here.
 Firstly, both Stirner and Foucault see moral and rational discourses as problematic-they often exclude, marginalize, and oppress those who do not live up to the norms implicit in these discourses.
 Secondly, both thinkers see rationality and morality as being implicated in power relations, rather than constituting a critical epistemological point outside power.
-Not only are these norms made possible by practices of power, through the exclusion and domination of the other, but they also, in turn, justify and perpetuate practices of power, such as those found in the prison and asylum.
+Not only are these norms made possible by practices of power, through the a practice-an ongoing strategy and mode of action that continuously challenges and questions relations of power.

-Thirdly, both thinkers see morality as having an ambiguous relation to freedom.
-While Stirner argues that on the surface moral and rational norms are freely adhered to, they nevertheless entail an oppression over ourselves-a self-domination-that is far more insidious and effective than straightforward coercion.
-In other words, by conforming to universally prevailing moral and rational norms, ate practice of inventing oneself.
+This practice of freedom is also a creative practice-a continuous process of self-formation of the subject.
+It is in this sense that freedom may be seen as positive.
+One of the features that characterizes modernity, according to Foucault, is a Baudelairean "heroic" attitude toward the present.
+For Baudelaire, the contingent, fleeting nature of modernity is to be confronted with a certain "attitude" toward the present that is concomitant with a new mode of relationship that one has with oneself.
+This involves a reinvention of the self: "This modernity does not 'liberate man in his own being'; it compels him to face the task of producing himself" (Foucault, "What" 42).
+So, rather than freedom being a liberation of man's essential self from external constraints, it is an active and deliberate practice of inventing oneself.
 This practice of freedom may be found in the example of the dandy, or flâneur, "who makes of his body, his behavior, his feelings and passions, his very existence, a work of art" (Foucault, "What" 41-2).
 It is this practice of selfaestheticization that allows us, according to Foucault, to reflect critically on the limits of our time.
 It does not seek a metaphysical place beyond all limits, but rather works within the limits and constraints of the present.
 More importantly, however, it is also a work conducted upon the limits of ourselves and our own identities.
 Because power operates through a process of subjectification-by tying the individual to an essential identity-the radical reconstitution of the self is a necessary act of resistance.
 This idea of freedom, then, defines a new form of politics more relevant to contemporary regimes of power: "The political, ethical, social, philosophical problem of our days is not to liberate the individual from the State and its institutions, but to liberate ourselves from the State and the type of individualisation linked to it" (Foucault, "Subject" 216).